 Why are EMS data important?

-EMS providers are typically the first health care workers who respond to opioid overdose emergencies occurring in pre-hospital settings.
+EMS providers are typically the first health care workers who respond to suspected opioid-related overdose emergencies occurring in pre-hospital settings.
 Having access to such timely data will help to identify populations who may be at risk and to inform the development of public health interventions and policies at all levels of government.